Storing user credentials

 You can store a username and password programmatically by using Terraform for Secrets Manager.

-The first example below shows a query that you can use to create a username and password secret with a randomly-generated password and auto-rotation enabled.
+The following example shows a query that you can use to create a username and password secret with a randomly-generated password and auto-rotation enabled.
 This example also shows how to specify a non-default password generation policy for thr secret.

 resource "ibm_sm_username_password_secret" "test_username_password_secret" {